gatling/gatling/src/docs/content/reference/stats/reports/cloud/index.md

 - the run assertions
 - the run requests summary
 - 3 charts of the run:
   * Requests and Responses per second
   * Responses per Second by Status
   * Response Time Percentiles

 {{< img src="export-page.png" alt="Print to PDF page" >}}

 This page is a configurable list of different elements that will be displayed in the report.
-You can click on the blue add button under every element to add another one.
+You can click on the **Add block** button under every element to add another one.

-Every element can be moved up or down by clicking on the blue arrow on the top right of the element, or be removed by clicking on the red dash.
+Every element can be moved up or down by clicking on the arrows on the top right of the element, or be removed by clicking on the red trash icon.

 Those elements are composed of: